archivesspace/tech-docs/provisioning/solr.md

 ## Supported Solr Versions

-ArchivesSpace does NOT currently support Solr 9.
+**Note: ArchivesSpace does NOT currently support Solr 9.
 Using the latest version of Solr 8 is recommended at this time.

 ArchivesSpace "officially" supports the version indicated in [solrconfig.xml](https://github.com/archivesspace/archivesspace/blob/master/solr/solrconfig.xml#L7).